ManvishK7122/Data-Job-Salary-Analysis/README.md

 ### Recommendations

-Here are my recommendations for the working conditions(Level of remoteness and company size) across each job family and level of experience:
+Here are my recommendations for the working conditions(Level of remoteness and company size) across each job family and level of experience using average salaries as a metric of success:

 **Analysts**